Tag

 How to block spam texts on Android via Google Messages

 Blocking spam texts on Android can be trickier since just about every handset maker has its own take on the operating system, which often includes its own app for handling text messages.
-Thankfully, the most popular smartphone makers have more recently standardized on Google Messages.
+Thankfully, the smartphone makers have more recently standardized on Google Messages.
 Here’s how to block spam there:

 Step 1: Open the Messages by Google app on your phone.